 Glancing up to smile at her father for his kindness, she picked up her scissors in order to cut a thread.

 "Is there any man that suits you, though?"
 He was fishing for an answer.
-It was evident in his question and the fact he didn't let the subject drop.
+Why did he persist?
+Was there truly someone waiting in the wings?

-"Father, who is this man that hopes to be my suitor, the Prince of Denmark?"
+"Father, who is this man that hopes to be my suitor, the Prince of Wales?"
 Mary was tired of his hedging.
 It dredged up old insecurities and doubts.

 "Likely!"
 Mary's heart lurched.
 She truly had a suitor?
-She had been sure her father was teasing her.
+She had been sure her father had been teasing her.
 Whom could it be?

 "Aye, and I believe I've said too much on the subject.
 This is something a young man is wont to broach on his own."

 "So, there is someone?"
 Mary was beyond shocked.

 "Do you like him?
 Is he a good man?"
 She pressed on, needing to know at least that.